 The date of this event is Wednesday 27 November (a change from the previously advertised date of 14 November).

-Imran Perretta discusses the themes of his commission, including biopolitics, state power and experiences of societal marginalisation, with curator Amal Khalaf.
+Imran Perretta discusses the themes of his commission the destructors, including biopolitics, state power and experiences of societal marginalisation, with curator Amal Khalaf.

 Imran Perretta (b.
 1988, London) lives and works in London.
 Encompassing moving-image, sound, performance and poetry, Perretta’s work explores ideas of biopower, marginality and the (de)construction of cultural histories.Perretta is a graduate of the Slade School of Fine Art, University College London (2014) Recent exhibitions include 15 Days, Jerwood Space, London (2018); Mene Mene Tekel Parsin, Wysing Arts Centre, Cambridge (2017); it wasn’t a crash, in the usual sense, Arcadia Missa, London (2016); 5 percent, Copenhagen Art Week, Denmark; and Devotions, MOT International Project Space, London (both 2015).
 Perretta was selected for Bloomberg New Contemporaries, World Museum, Liverpool and ICA, London (2014–15).
 In 2016, Perretta presented Pale News, a performance devised in collaboration with artist Milo van der Maaden and members from the PoC and LGBTQ communities in East London, as part of Chisenhale Gallery’s 21st Century programme of performances and events.